Alderheart/Prefill-Dashboard/README.md

 npm install
 ```

-3. This project was meant for learning, as such is intended to be run in development mode.
+3. This project was meant for learning & as a screen, as such is intended to be run in development mode.
 ```bash
 npm run dev
 ```